Experienced Family

 • If the non-working spouse has a medical condition or disability that prevents them from working

 In most cases, spousal support orders have a pre-determined span, often about half of the length of the marriage or enough time to allow the non-working spouse to increase their education, find suitable employment, or become self-sufficient.
-Reach out to our Fort Collins divorce attorney at The Law Offices of Stephen Vertucci if you need help in negotiation dividing assets.
+For a detailed look at how and when these obligations conclude, our resource on when spousal support ends in Colorado provides additional guidance on the factors courts apply.

 Contact Us to Request a Consultation